Introduction to Tajikistan

 Day 6, Penjikent-Khujand

-Depart from Penjikent for Aini (180km) located in northwestern part of the country.
-Continue to the museum city of Istarafshan across the Shahriston Pass (3370 m).
+Departure from Penjikent for Aini (180km) located in northwestern part of the country.
+We will continue to the museum city of Istarafshan, across the Shahriston Pass (3370 m).

 Istarafshan is one of the most ancient trading centers of Central Asia with some of the oldest intact Islamic buildings in Tajikistan.
 There are many mosques, traditional streets, and several significant madrassa complexes.
-Visit the blue domed Kok-Gumbaz Mosque; the mausoleum of Bobo Tago, a local aristocrat; the Chor-Gumbaz, and; the complexes of Sari Mazor and Hazrati Shoh.
+You will visit the blue domed Kok-Gumbaz Mosque and the mausoleum of Bobo Tago, a local aristocrat.
+In addition you will be shown the Chor-Gumbaz, and the complexes of Sari Mazor and Hazrati Shoh.

 Day 7, Khujand

-According to Greek historians, Alexander founded a fortress on the River Tanais or Yaksart (present day Syr Darya River) which formed a natural border of his empire.
-Visit the fortress by the Syr Darya River and the Khujand ethnographic museum.
+According to Greek historians, Alexander founded a fortress on the River Tanais or Yaksart.
+This is the present day Syr Darya River, which formed a natural border of his empire.
+Visit to the fortress via the Syr Darya River and the Khujand ethnographic museum.

 In the afternoon visit the Panjshanbe Bazaar and Sheikh Musliddin Madrassa dedicated to a 12th century poet.
 Accommodation in a hotel, all meals included.